stts-se/wstats/README.md

 It is NOT ready for proper use, so use at your own risk.

-The program will print running progress and basic statistics to standard error.\nA complete word frequency list will be printed to standard out.
+The program will print running progress and basic statistics to standard error.
+A complete word frequency list will be printed to standard out.

 Usage: